fioprotocol/fio-devhub/_docs/fio-protocol/multisig.md

 ## Step 2: Propose a multisig transaction

-This call proposes a multisig transaction for sending FIO tokens:
+This call proposes a "2 out of 3" multisig transaction for sending FIO tokens:
 ```

   {